Dasylirion Wheeleri Care: How To Grow Desert Spoon

 Q: Do Dasylirion wheeleri plants flower every year?

 A: No, these plants don’t bloom every year.
 They will produce flowers once every three to five years.

 Q: Why are my Dasylirion wheeleri leaves turning yellow?

-A: This usually occurs due to root rot as these plants are quite sensitive to moisture and humidity.
-Make sure you have planted them in a well-draining soil.
-Also, keep the watering frequency to the minimum.
+A: This usually occurs due to root rot, as these plants are quite sensitive to moisture and humidity.
+Make sure you have planted them in well-draining soil.
+Also, keep the watering frequency to a minimum.
 The soil should be completely dry in between waterings.